Maurice Wertheim: Life

-Wertheim financed the American participation in the USA vs. USSR radio chess match 1945, across ten boards, personally covering travel, site, and broadcast costs.
+Wertheim financed the American participation in the US vs. USSR radio chess match 1945, across ten boards, personally covering travel, site, and broadcast costs.

 Wertheim conceived of the idea for the 1946 chess match between the United States and the Soviet Union in Moscow, and persuaded the U.S. State Department that it would make a difference in thawing the Cold War.
 He paid for all the costs, and personally led the team at the tournament.

 He was also actively interested in art, fishing, nature conservancy, and theater.
 He was an active supporter of the New York Theatre Guild, where he later served as director overseeing the Guild's operations.
 He acquired 1800 acre of land along the Carmans River on eastern Long Island for personal use to conserve waterfowl and for hunting.
 In 1947, Wertheim and his then wife, Cecile, donated the entire stretch of land to the United States government for "the American people"; the land would eventually become known as the Wertheim National Wildlife Refuge.

 Wertheim amassed a notable collection of Impressionist and Post-Impressionist works that contained many famous masterpieces, including paintings and sculptures by Paul Cézanne, Edgar Degas, Édouard Manet, Henri Matisse, Pablo Picasso, and Vincent van Gogh.
 In his will, he arranged for the donation of his collection of French Impressionist paintings to the Fogg Art Museum at Harvard University.

 After his death from a heart attack in 1950, a memorial Maurice Wertheim chess tournament was organized in 1951 in New York in his memory; it was won by Samuel Reshevsky.
 In 1963, Wertheim's daughter, Barbara, established the Wertheim Study Room in the New York Public Library in honor of her father.